-- 1. Parents/ Guardians have a right to be informed in a timely manner regarding their child(ren)'s academics. - Parents/ Guardians have a responsibility to encourage communication and to actively engage in teacher parent/guardian communication efforts. - 2.
-Parents/ Guardians have a right to have their child(ren) taught in a safe, respectful environment. - Parents/ Guardians have a responsibility to encourage their child(ren) to respect the rights of others and of authority. - 3.
-Parents/ Guardians have a right to be informed in a timely manner as to their child(ren)'s attendance and punctuality. - Parents/ Guardians have a responsibility to encourage regular attendance and to contact the school when their child(ren) will be absent or late. - 4.
-Parents/ Guardians have a right to have their child(ren) succeed in education.
-Parents/ Guardians have a responsibility to encourage their children to complete assignments and homework; parents/ guardians are responsible to provide necessary school supplies. - 5.
-Parents/ Guardians have a right to be heard.
+Parents/ Guardians have a right to be informed in a timely manner regarding their child(ren)'s academics.
+Parents/ Guardians have a responsibility to encourage communication and to activel

+Parents/ Guardians have a responsibility to encourage communication and to actively engage in teacher - parent/guardian communication efforts.

+2. Parents/ Guardians have a right to have their child(ren) taught in a safe, respectful environment.

+Parents/ Guardians have a responsibility to encourage their child(ren) to respect the rights of others and of authority.

+3. Parents/ Guardians have a right to be informed in a timely manner as to their child(ren)'s attendance and punctuality.
+Parents/ Guardians have a responsibility to encourage regular attendance and to contact.

+Parents/ Guardians have a responsibility to encourage regular attendance and to contact the school when their child(ren) will be absent or late.

+- 4. Parents/ Guardians have a right to have their child(ren) succeed in education.
+Parents/ Guardians have a responsibility to encourage their children to complete assignments and homework; parents/ guardians are responsible to provide necessary school supplies. - Parents/ Guardians have a right to be heard.
 Parents/ Guardians have a responsibility to be aware of school and division expectations, policies, procedures and to follow the protocol for communication.